The SCRS has advanced the outlook for Blue Shark MSE through two key

 multivariate Bayesian priors for life-history parameters and tests

-ICCAT-relevant management procedures against minimum performance
+ICCAT-relevant management procedures (MPs) against minimum performance

 standards.
 Example simulations show that several MPs—both index- and